 For SEO, security and user reassurance, you should run your site in SSL everywhere – and make sure there are no broken padlocks.
 That is to say your website should be available only over https, with http quietly redirecting visitors to the https version of your website.

 If you would like hosting management, we recommend to use WP Engine, Kinsta or CloudWays.
 CloudWays or Kinsta is preferred for more complex WooCommerce sites.
-We also like Pantheon for this, but it should be noted that its great for (us) developers, but clients either love or hate the dev -> staging -> production setup that they have in place.
+We also like Pantheon for this, but it should be noted that its great for (us) WooCommerce developers, but clients either love or hate the dev -> staging -> production setup that they have in place.
+If you’d like to know more, click here to see our top 5 WooCommerce hosts article.

 If you have questions, or would like for Silicon Dales to setup optimize or otherwise take a look at your WordPress + WooCommerce environment, then just get in touch.